tlgs/life/README.md

 This is a refactor of a previous Python solution using vanilla JavaScript and the HTML `<canvas>` API.

+## Notes

-The initial configuration is random.
+- The initial configuration is random.
-Simulation frequency is set at 5Hz.
+- Simulation frequency is set at 5Hz.
-The underlying solution represents a cell's coordinates as a single integer;
+- The underlying solution represents a cell's coordinates as a single integer;
 this imposes a limit on the range of usable values.

 ## Resources